Bookmark Email this page Print this page

 Nowhere else will you find four public golf courses right in a row - all in the same state on the PGA Tour.

-You could feasibly play all four golf courses in one trip, hitting both stops in South Florida, Doral Golf Resort & Spa and PGA National Resort & Spa, then hitting both Tampa's Innisbrook Resort and Golf Club and Orlando's Bay Hill Club & Lodge.
+You could feasibly play all four golf courses in one trip, hitting both stops in south Florida, Doral Golf Resort & Spa and PGA National Resort & Spa, then hitting both Tampa's Innisbrook Resort and Golf Club and Orlando's Bay Hill Club & Lodge.

-Not only are these venerable Florida golf courses open to the public, they're some of America's best resorts to tee it up - not to mention some of the favorite courses the pros tee it up at all year.
+Not only are these venerable Florida golf courses open to the public, they're some of America's best resorts to tee it up -- not to mention some of the favorite courses the pros tee it up at all year.

 So no need for a sponsor's exemption to play on the Florida Swing.
 Your pass is right here.

 Once the tour van has pulled out of town, your golf group can pull right in and enjoy near Tour-quality conditions.
-And March and April are a fine time - probably the best - to play golf in Florida.
+And March and April are a fine time -- probably the best -- to play golf in Florida.

 Here's a look at following the path of the pros - where you won't need a sponsor's exemption to create your own Florida Swing:

-PGA National's Champion course
+PGA National's Champion Course

-PGA National's Champion Course - Hole 18One of Florida's most impressive golf resorts, PGA National Resort & Spa in Palm Beach Gardens boasts five championship golf courses, anchored by the Jack Nicklaus-designed Champion Course, host of the Honda Classic won by Y.E.
-Yang earlier this month.
+One of Florida's most impressive golf resorts, PGA National Resort & Spa in Palm Beach Gardens boasts five championship golf courses, anchored by the Jack Nicklaus-designed Champion Course, host of the Honda Classic.
 Holes 15 thru 17 make up the "Bear Trap," one of the toughest stretches of holes the PGA Tour will see all season.

 The Blue Monster at Doral

-Doral Golf Resort and Spa's Blue MonsterFor Tiger Woods, the Blue Monster at Doral Golf Resort & Spa in Miami is simply "a golf course that fits my eye," which perhaps explains why he's never finished outside the Top 10 in any event at this perennial PGA Tour stop.
+For Tiger Woods, the Blue Monster at Doral Golf Resort & Spa in Miami is simply "a golf course that fits my eye," which perhaps explains his track record here, which includes three victories and more Top 10s.

 For the rest of us, the Blue Monster may not be so kind, and the bermuda rough usually grows thick and deep, plus the daunting 18th hole's water hazard left of the fairway and green is likely to claim at least one of our balls here.

-But there are four other choices at Doral beyond this sinister beast, whose greens have never been more lightening quick after its recent renovation.
-Once you've braved this south Florida resort's Alpha Male, check out Greg Norman's Great White course, which was also overhauled in 2005 to include better-than-ever landscaping on top of its signature "coquina" crushed shells.
+Or, check out Greg Norman's Great White Course, which was overhauled in 2005 to include better-than-ever landscaping on top of its signature "coquina" crushed shells.

 The Copperhead Course at Innisbrook